boot --profile robotics_research_engineer

 Research Assistant

-Worked under Professor Timothy Dwyer and Dr Maxime Cordeil on tangible controllers for AR/VR.
-My work resulting in creation of the "Made-Axis", which was published at ACM ISS 2022.
+Worked under Professor Timothy Dwyer and Dr. Maxime Cordeil on tangible controllers for AR/VR.
+My work resulted in the creation of the Made-Axis, which was published at ACM ISS 2022 and received a best paper runner-up award.
 The paper can be found here.
-We won a best paper runner-up award!

 Monash University - Monash High Powered Rocketry